getodk/docs/odk1-src/form-styling.rst

 .. seealso:: `The list of HTML tags currently supported in Collect <https://www.grokkingandroid.com/android-quick-tip-formatting-text-with-html-fromhtml>`_.

-.. _custom-styling:
+.. _custom-fonts-colors:

-Custom font styling
+Fonts and colors
 ---------------------

 To add custom styling to hint, label, and choice labels,